The Silberfisch, a modern floating home | Confused-Direction

 Living on the water is an option in many places.
 Unlike a houseboat, a float home has no engine of its own and must be towed from place to place.
 They are typically left moored in one location and not moved often.
 In many cities where berths are limited and water views are highly-sought, living in a float house is very costly.
 However in some places, float homes can be a very affordable housing alternative.

-The interior blends modern minimalist design with maritime efficiency in a floor area of 40 m2 (431 ft2), not including the sleeping loft.
+The interior blends modern minimalist design with maritime efficiency in a floor area of 40 m2 (431 ft2), plus a sleeping loft.
 A galley kitchen is placed against one sidewall with stairs to the loft opposite.
 A wall of glass offers the potential for panoramic views from both the living area and the sleeping loft above.
 The bathroom in one back corner also contains the laundry.
 There is a large deck at water level as well as a large roof deck with access from the loft.
-The remainder of the topside features a living roof.
+The remainder of the topside features a living green roof.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.